tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_1.md

 The past two years have been incredibly challenging.
 After my mom died, I moved back home to become the primary caretaker for my father, Thành, who is in the final stages of colon cancer.
-The responsibility has been incredibly taxing, both emotionally and physically, on me and my wife, Quinn.
+The responsibility has been incredibly taxing, both emotionally and physically, on me and my wife, Mira.
 Watching someone you love slowly fade away is a heart-wrenching experience that words can hardly describe.

 Every day brings a new challenge, a fresh reminder of the inevitable.
 Yet, in this twilight of his life, I've found a strange comfort in our one-on-one conversations, these rare moments of tranquility amidst the storm.

 Dad grew up in a small village in Central Vietnam, and his stories often whisk me away to those simpler times.
 He speaks of his childhood with a sparkle in his eyes, narrating tales of mischievous adventures and youthful dreams.
 I hear about his journey to America, a leap into the unknown, fueled by hope and resilience.
 These stories, lighthearted and warm, have been my solace, a gentle reminder of the man he once was.

-As I prepared his chemo, meticulously adjusting the doses and equipment, Dad's gaze fixed on me with a seriousness that halted my movements.
+As I prepared his chemo, meticulously adjusting the doses and equipment, careful not to disturb is trick shoulder, Dad's gaze fixed on me with a seriousness that halted my movements.

 "Spencer," he said in a voice barely above a whisper, "I have to tell you something."
 His eyes, usually filled with warmth, held a flicker of something unrecognizable - was it fear?
 Or perhaps regret?